KaiTheRedNinja/FirefoxExtensionWebkit/README.md

 **Solution**:

-WebKit has a  `loadFileURL` function that takes an optional `allowingReadAccessTo` URL.
-However, this approach did not work.

 The solution I settled on uses a custom URL scheme, namely `firefox-extension`.
 The file url above would translate to `firefox-extension://[extension id]/popup/panel.html`.
 The ``ExtensionWebViewController`` intercepts this request via `WKURLSchemeHandler`, and supplies webkit with the contents of the correct file.

 In this new system, `<script src="/popup/panel.js"></script>` would be correctly loaded as `firefox-extension://[extension id]/popup/panel.js`.

+I tried to use WebKit's' `loadFileURL` function that takes an optional `allowingReadAccessTo` URL.
+However, this approach did not work.
 </details>